jasonli12/coding-notes/RSpec.md

   end
 end
 ```
-`let`: an RSpec helper methods that allows us to remove duplicate code when our tests have a commonly used value.
+`let`: an RSpec helper method that allows us to remove duplicate code when our tests have a commonly used value.
 In the example above, `let (:entry)` creates an `entry` method that returns a new entry item when called.
 The `let` method is only run if the example calls for it.

 `rails generate rspec:install`: creates a spec directory to write our tests.